Column: Jury carries incredible importance in our system

 The members of our jury all came from different walks of life and had different experiences, but not a single person took the responsibility lightly.
 While it was tiring to sit in court all day, keeping track of the sophisticated trail of evidence being presented by the prosecution, we all understood we were going to be the deciding factor of a fellow member of society.

-All the while, they have the eyes and weight of the world waiting for them to make a decision that may seem obvious to the rest of us.
+All the while, they had the eyes and weight of the world waiting for them to make a decision that may have seemed obvious to the rest of us.

 The jury system is intended to provide a fair trial by having citizens determine the outcome of what has been presented.
 A jury of your peers.

-This jury has been under unprecedented pressure since the trial started.
-But their role in our democracy is paramount.
+This jury was under unprecedented pressure since the trial started.
+But their role in our democracy was paramount.

 (0) comments